Stability in Online Coalition Formation: Results

 \section{Results}

 In this section, we present our results.
-For the consideration of stability in online coalition formation, only instances that allow for a desired partition are relevant.
-Otherwise, no algorithm, and therefore especially no online algorithm, can make any guarantee.\footnote{We can also take the viewpoint of comparing the capabilities of online algorithms with offline possibilities: if no stable partition exists in an instance, then any online algorithm is as good as an optimal offline algorithm.}
+Only instances that allow for a stable partition are relevant for the consideration of stability in online coalition formation.
+Otherwise, no algorithm, and therefore especially no online algorithm, can make any guarantee.\footnote{ We can also take the viewpoint of comparing the capabilities of online algorithms with offline possibilities: if no stable partition exists, then any online algorithm is as good as an optimal offline algorithm.}

-In the literature on stability in ASHGs, two restrictions have turned out to be vital for the existence of stable partitions, namely symmetry and severe utility restrictions \citep{BoJa02a,BBT22a}.
-In particular, in symmetric ASHGs, Nash-stable partitions (and therefore partitions satisfying all weaker stability notions) are guaranteed to exist \citep{BoJa02a}.
+In the literature on stability in ASHGs, two restrictions have turned out to be vital for the existence of stable partitions, namely symmetry and severe utility restrictions \citep{BoJa02a,DBHS06a,BBT22a}.
+First, in symmetric ASHGs, Nash-stable partitions (and therefore partitions satisfying all weaker single-deviation stability notions) are guaranteed to exist \citep{BoJa02a}.
 Moreover, in (possibly asymmetric) FEGs, AEGs, and AFGs, it is guaranteed that individually stable and contractually Nash-stable partitions exist \citep{BBT22a}.
-In this section, we will see (the conjunction of) which of these assumptions are sufficient to allow for the computation of stable outcomes in an online manner, and which of the results in the offline setting cause problems online.
+Finally, utility restrictions may also lead to group stability \citep{DBHS06a}: In particular, AFGs contain partitions in the strict core.
+While this is not the case for AEGs, these at least contain partitions in the core.
+In this section, we will see (the conjunction of) which of these assumptions are sufficient to allow for the computation of stable outcomes online, and which of the results in the offline setting cause problems online.